pastcompute/wrt-buildroot-manager/README.md

 don't have it yet.

-If you have to create a lot of projects that have a similar core of options, you can set a template for custom.project.
+If you have to create a lot of projects that have a similar core of options, you can set a template for custom.project files.
 This is merged over the default `custom.project` with the template taking precedence.

+    wrt-project create template=path/to/template/dir

+To avoid init'ing a git repository - useful if you have multiple projects inside one top level git repository -

+    wrt-project create --no-git
+    # or
-    wrt-project create template=path/to/template/file
+    wrt-project create --no-git template=path/to/template/dir

 ###To start using an existing WBM project